Funds-Travel/test/fundstravel/README.md

 Line 2 is importing the { connect } which is the "STORE" middleware.
 * middleware is what is passing data

-Line 3 is importing objects from actions (line 13).
+Line 3 is importing functions from actions. (line 9 actions/index.js).
+The function is basically calling to getpackages for a req.body.

 !
 IMPORTANT -----------------
 Despite the layout of code, an async call is occurring within this component and rendering mapDispatchToProps (action payload).
 !-----------------

+Line 8 componentWillMount() mounts line 9.

-Line 12(this.props) is making the Async call to props in line 41.
+Line 9(this.props) is making the Async call to props in line 45.
-(mapStateToProp is pushing reducer into props. props is then passed "packages" allowing access to it. (this.props.packages).
+(mapStateToProp is now allowing the component to shop from the store.
+THe props(packet.packages) is then passed as "packages" allowing this component access to it. (this.props.packages).

+Line 12 to 18 are mapping a an input filter to the state.
+This is continued on line 35-41.

+Line 21 is the assignment of myPackages = props.packages.

-Line 25 is using the map method to get the object, assigning the object key as item and rendering it into <Package />.
+Line 29 is using the map method to get the object, assigning the object key as item and rendering it into <Package />.
 Example: { item.price }
 Line 27 is continued in components

+Line 29 is where myPackages is being mapped and passed to components/packages/packages.
+See Line 127 of this page.

+Line 31 is where <Package /> (components/Package/Package) is being rendered with HTML and CSS.
+See line 125 of this page for continued explanation.

+Line 35-41 is assigning the state.priceFilter the value of whatever the input is on the e.target.value(text input field).
+This field is assigned to be watched with an "onChange" to set the state in the super().
+This is where the filter then listens to the state and applies the state.priceFilter(e.target.value).

+* disregard:
-* additional practices: bindactionCreators - binds dispatched items to props.
+additional practices: bindactionCreators - binds dispatched items to props.

 -----------------------------------------------------------